sanchez-franco/AdventureWorks/README.md

-# Basic MVC - Web API system using [AdventureWorks DB]
+# Basic MVC - Web API system using [AdventureWorks DB 2014]

 Sample implementation of an MVC application calling Web API using day to day concepts.